Carin Greenberg: Life and career

-Greenberg was born on September 17, 1959, in New York City, to parents Elaine Kussack, an actress, and Lawrence J. Greenberg, a U.S. Air Force officer.
+Greenberg was born on September 17, 1959, in New York City, to Eastern European parents Elaine Kussack, an actress, and Lawrence J. Greenberg, a U.S. Air Force officer.
 As a child, Greenberg acted in television and film.
 In 1980, she graduated with a Bachelor of Arts from Yale University and subsequently attended Georgetown University Law Center.
 She left law school to begin a writing career, starting out as a copywriter for advertisements and later becoming a ghostwriter of young adult books.
 In 1992, she began publishing her Karate Club series of children's books; at the time of writing them, she practiced karate and her husband operated a karate school.

-She was an executive producer and co-creator of the animated show, Growing Up Creepie, which ran from 2006 to 2008.
-She wrote scripts for the children's show, Between the Lions, and was part of the team that won a 2004 Daytime Emmy for the series.
+She was an executive producer and co-creator of the Discovery Kids animated show Growing Up Creepie, which ran from 2006 to 2008.
+She wrote scripts for the PBS children's show Between the Lions, and was part of the team that won a 2004 Daytime Emmy for the series.

 Credits

-Greenberg was the writer of the HBO family special, The Weight of the Nation for Kids: Quiz Ed!, which received a 2013 Primetime Emmy nomination for Outstanding Children’s Television Program; Story Editor/Writer for Disney Jr.’s Octonauts; Co-Producer of a live action pilot, The Adventures of Taxi Dog; Co-Creator and Executive Producer of Growing Up Creepie (Daytime Emmy nomination); Supervising Producer and TV developer of ToddWorld, (3 Emmy nominations; 2 Humanitas nominations); Executive Story Editor for Dragon Tales, HBO’s Harold and the Purple Crayon (Humanitas nomination) and A Little Curious, 101 Dalmatians: The Series (2 Daytime Emmy nominations), and Ghostwriter (Writers Guild Award winner).
-Greenberg has also written episodes for numerous series including Between the Lions (Emmy winner & additional Emmy nomination), Doc McStuffins, Sheriff Callie's Wild West, and Angelina Ballerina: The Next Steps, among many others.
+Greenberg was the writer of the HBO family special, The Weight of the Nation for Kids: Quiz Ed!, which received a 2013 Primetime Emmy nomination for Outstanding Children’s Television Program; Story Editor/Writer for Disney Junior's Octonauts; Co-Producer of a live-action pilot, The Adventures of Taxi Dog; Co-Creator and Executive Producer of Discovery Kids' Growing Up Creepie (Daytime Emmy nomination); Supervising Producer and TV developer of ToddWorld, (three Emmy nominations; two Humanitas nominations); Executive Story Editor for PBS's Dragon Tales, HBO’s Harold and the Purple Crayon (Humanitas nomination) and A Little Curious, 101 Dalmatians: The Series (two Daytime Emmy nominations), and Ghostwriter (Writers Guild Award winner).
+Greenberg has also written episodes for numerous series including Between the Lions (Emmy winner and additional Emmy nomination), Doc McStuffins, Sheriff Callie's Wild West, and Angelina Ballerina: The Next Steps, among many others.

 Greenberg has written for Nickelodeon since the mid-1990s, including the shows Allegra's Window, Gullah Gullah Island, Wonder Pets, The Backyardigans, Winx Club, Bubble Guppies, and Dora the Explorer.
 She is also the co-executive producer and story editor of Kinderwood for Nickelodeon's Noggin app.

 Greenberg is the co-creator, writer and executive producer of Quarantween: the Musical for TheaterWorksUSA.
-She has developed television projects with numerous networks and studios, including as the co-executive producer, story editor and writer for seasons 2, 3 and 4 of Amazon Prime Video's Tumble Leaf; co-creator/writer of Destination Solar System, an immersive, live space adventure that played at the planetaria in Chicago, Denver and Nashville; head writer of MGA Entertainment's Lalaloopsy.
+She has developed television projects with numerous networks and studios, including as the co-executive producer, story editor and writer for seasons 2-4 of Amazon Prime Video's Tumble Leaf; co-creator/writer of Destination Solar System, an immersive, live space adventure that played at the planetaria in Chicago, Denver and Nashville; head writer of MGA Entertainment's Lalaloopsy.

 She is an executive producer of the children's animated series, Weather Hunters, which released in September 2025.